riscv/sail-riscv/README.md

 spike --dump-dts . | dtc > spike.dtb
 ```

-(The '.' above is to workaround a minor Spike bug and may not be
+(The '.' above is to work around a minor Spike bug and may not be
 needed in future Spike versions.)

 Caveats for OS boot